Daitzyx/testes-cli/README.md

-﻿# teste sending to Remoto
+﻿# teste sending to TESTE